 My vegetarian ‘krokiety‘ are not meant to be eaten with soup (it wouldn’t make sense to serve beetroot crepes with beetroot soup!).
 This is why they are larger than the traditional ones.
 You can make them as large or small as you like of course.
 I wanted lots of room for the filling and small crepes just wouldn’t fold well.

 This savory crepe filling is really easy to make.
-Simply saute the cabbage and beet with some onion until tender, season to taste and make your vegetarian krokiety!
+Simply saute the cabbage and beet with some onion until tender.
+Then blitz the mixture briefly to get rid of the larger pieces of cabbage (being careful not to turn the mixture into mash).
+Adjust the seasoning and make your krokiety!
 It’s really that simple.

 Beetroot and cabbage make a delicious flavour combination (not my own discovery, unfortunately)!
 With a little vinegar and some seasoning (they love plenty of pepper especially) they taste fantastic.
 And this is pretty much all that goes into the filling.
 Do wear rubber gloves when handling the beetroot, or you’ll have purple fingers for 2 days!

 I’ve included photographs on how to fold the crepes, above – pictures are often better than words!

 How to make Polish krokiety

 If you are into crepes pancakes you may also like these ‘sweet’ Polish crepes (nalesniki) with strawberry ricotta filling.

 You can serve these crepes once you’ve folded them, either hot or cold.
 But you can also brush them with egg, coat in breadcrumbs and fry in a little oil until lightly browned on both sides.
 I have to warn you though, once you’ve tried the fried version you will not want to cook them any other way!
 Frying makes these beet crepes spongy and soft and crispy on the outside.
 So good!
 And you don’t have to use too much oil either (see Instructions below).

 More easy pancake recipes